roman-rodent/rad-pick-walk/README.md

 spatial relationships between the nodes.

 ###Navigation
-To navigate use CTRL + arrow keys
+To navigate use UP and DOWN.
+CTRL + UP/DOWN will add the node to the selected set.

+There are no out-of-the-box keybindings for LEFT and RIGHT, but you can bind whatever keys you want to the "jsPickWalkLeft", "jsPickWalkRight", "jsPickWalkAddLeft", "jsPickWalkAddRight"

 ###Creating Relationships
 Go to the JsPickWalk shelf and click the button to open the UI.